 We used the mean square error (MSE) as loss function during model training and the mean absolute percentage error as the error metric during model validation.
-Other error metrics were tested (e.g., mean absolute error) but resulted in a lower performance.
+Other error metrics were tested (e.g., mean absolute error), but resulted in a lower performance.
 To monitor the validation loss, we used the “EarlyStopping” callback function.
 This function stopped the training process should the validation loss not improve after five epochs.
 This limited the number of training epochs and avoided overfitting.

 We ran hyperparameter tuning for a subset of 5% of the total hyperparameter combinations and chose the simplest model (i.e., the model with the lowest number of total parameters) among the five models with the lowest validation loss.
 We built one model per site, and the hyperparameters were tuned on a site-by-site basis.
 We then trained the feed-forward DNNs performing a five-fold cross-validation, with a 75%-25% split between training and validation data, respectively.
 The model with the lowest root-mean-square error was selected and the same procedure was repeated five times.
 We retained the mean prediction across the five ensemble neural network members.
 This was done to consider the variability caused by the inherent randomness of the initialization of the weights of the neural network neurons.